ngoanhtien/booking-movies-ticket-be/memory-bank/activeContext.md

   - Kiểm tra và cập nhật các TypeScript interface/types để phản ánh cấu trúc dữ liệu thực tế từ API

 ## Key Active Issues & Workarounds

+### Pessimistic Locking for Seat Booking (Implemented)
+- **Problem**: During the booking process, multiple users could try to book the same seats simultaneously, leading to race conditions and duplicate bookings.
+- **Solution**: Implemented pessimistic locking with the following components:
+  - Added `@Lock(LockModeType.PESSIMISTIC_WRITE)` annotation to a new method `findAllByIdsForUpdate` in `ShowtimeSeatRepository.java`.
+  - Modified `BookingServiceImpl.createBooking` to use this method to lock the selected seats during the transaction.
+  - Added validation to check if seats are already booked and throw a `SEAT_ALREADY_BOOKED` error if necessary.
+  - Created the new error code in `ErrorCode.java` with proper HTTP status (CONFLICT).
+- **Outcome**: The system now safely handles concurrent booking attempts, ensuring that seats cannot be double-booked.
+This provides a more reliable user experience during peak booking times.

+### Movie Search API Accuracy (Refined)
+- **Problem**: Initial multi-field search was too broad.
+Searching for a specific movie title (e.g., "Frozen") returned irrelevant results if other movies contained the search term in their description or other fields.
+- **Resolution Path**:
+  1. Changed the parameter name from `name` to `searchTerm` in `MovieCriteria.java` to better reflect its purpose.
+  2. Simplified the search algorithm in `MovieSpecificationBuilder.java` to:
+     - Only search in the movie's name field (instead of across multiple fields).
+     - Split the search term into words.
+     - Require all words to be present in the movie name (case-insensitive, using LIKE with wildcards).
+     - Removed joins with other tables that were causing duplicate results.
+  3. Updated frontend components to use `searchTerm` instead of `search` in API calls.
+- **Outcome**: Search results are now much more relevant, focusing primarily on movie title matches, which aligns better with user expectations when searching for specific movies.

 ### Booking Redirection Issue & Movie List Button Fix (Workaround Applied)
 - **Problem**: Clicking the "Book Ticket" button on the movie list page (`MovieList.tsx`) for any movie (showing or upcoming) redirected the user to the login page, even if they were already authenticated.
 This did not happen when booking from the movie details page.
 The browser's network tab showed no API calls during this faulty redirection, but backend logs revealed a 401 Unauthorized error for the `GET /api/v1/showtime/{movieId}/by-date` request, which is configured with `permitAll()` in Spring Security.